Risk Management

 • Regular implementation of earthquake disaster drills for major earthquakes such as a Tokyo metropolitan area earthquake or a Nankai Trough earthquake

-• Establishment of Action Standards for Wind and Flood Damages, implementation of storm and flood training (e-learning) for employees, and implementation of storm and flood drills
+• Establishment of action protocols for wind and flood damage, implementation of storm and flood training (e-learning) for employees, and implementation of storm and flood drills

 • Development of an information sharing system in times of disasters